 They used the garden for two to six years and then left it fallow for several years, during which time a cover of fast-growing native shrubs developed.

 Māori dug ditches and drains around their gardens, perhaps to demarcate boundaries and drain water away.
 Reed or mānuka-brush fences protected crops from marauding pūkeko (swamp hens).
 Some former garden sites have long stone rows, which may have provided shelter for the crops, or defined the garden boundary.

 Tools were made from hard woods such as kānuka and akeake, and were designed to poke and prod the soil, rather than turn over clods of earth.
 Cultivation was labour-intensive, especially on poor and hard soils.

 Māori and European crops

 When Europeans arrived, Māori replaced their traditional crops with those brought by Europeans.
 Their main crop was soon potatoes, which provided a heavier and more reliable food source than kūmara, and could be grown throughout the country.
 Corn, cabbages, tobacco, carrots, turnips, squash, swedes and new varieties of kūmara were also added to Māori gardens.

-By the start of the 19th century vegetable growing had become a highly profitable enterprise for some coastal tribes who sold or traded their vegetables with whalers, sealers and the first European settlers.
+By the early 19th century vegetable growing had become a highly profitable enterprise for some coastal tribes, who sold or traded their vegetables with whalers, sealers and the first European settlers.